-The cloud access security broker (CASB) market is set to take center stage in 2017 as the next business-critical security solution.
-The high growth of this segment is powered by massive adoption of cloud services such as Salesforce, Office 365, and Box by large enterprises.
-Gartner, which ranked CASB as the top technology for information security, predicts that by 2020, 85% of large enterprises will use a CASB, up from fewer than 5% in 2015.
+The cloud access security broker (CASB) market is set to take center stage in 2018 and beyond as the next business-critical security solution.
+The high growth of this segment is powered by massive adoption of cloud services such as Amazon Web Services, Salesforce, Office 365, and Box by large enterprises.
+Gartner, which ranked CASB as one of the top technology for information security, predicts that by 2020, 60% of large enterprises will use a CASB, up from fewer than 5% in 2015.
 This prediction is quickly manifesting in reality.
-Already, Skyhigh counts 40% of the Fortune 500 as customers, who are deploying CASB solutions as part of critical business processes.
+Already, McAfee counts well over 40% of the Fortune 500 as customers, who are deploying CASB solutions as part of critical business processes.

 When choosing a CASB solution, companies usually rank use case coverage as the most important parameter.
 Based on interviews with its clients, Forrester lists six security capabilities that enterprises look for, at a minimum, when they secure their cloud usage: